How to Write an Essay

 We are Zooming Out because we are no longer exploring this example in detail.
 We simply provide a fact without giving a lot of specific information.

-So, look for these detailed examples in your essay and just contract each of them into one short sentence.
+So, look for these detailed examples in your essay and just summarize each of them into one short sentence.

 Technique #4: Cutting out a Section